Veganism Statistics 2026 You Need To Know

 In the ’80s, ’90s, and early ’00s, I could rarely find vegan leather, no matter how hard I tried.
 It was limited to specialty companies and animal advocacy organizations.

-Between 2020 to 2027, the Vegan Cheese Market Is Projected To Grow at a CAGR of 7.1%.
-(The Insight Partners)
+Between 2025 and 2026, the Vegan Cheese Market Is Projected To Grow at a CAGR of 9.61%.
+(Research and Markets)

 This particular vegan market has nowhere to go but up.
 Since 1985, I’ve been sniffing out vegan cheeses to find that perfect “Wow, this is delicious” one.
 They’re out there now, revealing the inclination towards consuming a vegan diet.